dearhive/MashShare/readme.txt

 > Find here the Frequently Asked Questions.
 If your question is not answered look at: https://www.mashshare.net/faq/

-<h4>There are no social share buttons visible after updating or installing Mashshare</h4>
+<h4>There are no social share buttons visible after updating or installing MashShare</h4>
-This happens sometimes when you are using the Mashshare Network Add-On which is disabled during update process or when your are updating from a very early Mashshare version 1.x.
+This happens sometimes when you are using the MashShare Network Add-On which is disabled during update process or when your are updating from a very early MashShare version 1.x.
-Solution: Disable Mashshare Social Media Network Add-On and Mashshare Core plugin.
-Enable first Mashshare THAN the Social Media Network Add-On and all Social Media Share buttons become visible again.
+Solution: Disable MashShare Social Media Network Add-On and MashShare Core plugin.
+Enable first MashShare THAN the Social Media Network Add-On and all Social Media Share buttons become visible again.
 (Activating order is important here)

 <h4>Why is the Social Media total count not shown immediately after sharing?</h4>
 It takes some time for the script to detect the sharing.
 So wait a few minutes than you see the total calculated clicks.
 Keep also in mind the caching time you defined in the admin panel.
 So when you set the plugin to 5minutes caching time.
 You have to wait at least for 5minutes until the click count is shown.

-<h4>Do i need a Mashshare or sharedcount account?</h4>
+<h4>Do i need a MashShare or sharedcount account?</h4>
 No you don´t.
 Only when you like to see the total share count you need a free sharedyount.com account for up to 10.000 daily requests.
-For most websites this is suitable enough as Mashshare make use of exensive caching so the requests to sharedount are reduced to a little.
+For most websites this is suitable enough as MashShare make use of exensive caching so the requests to sharedount are reduced to a little.
 If you want to have more often updated share counts you can register at sharecount for a free account and than are able to use a free api key which increases your daily request limit up to 50.000 which should be fine for very large websites.
-Within the settings page of Mashshare Share buttons you find the sharedcount register link.
+Within the settings page of MashShare Share buttons you find the sharedcount register link.

 <h4>Does this plugin sends any personal user data to you or to Facebook, Twitter etc.?</h4>

 No, there is no personal data send to Facebook, Twitter, Google and other services.
-There is also no data which goes to Mashshare that includes any IP or other data without your explicit grant.
+There is also no data which goes to MashShare that includes any IP or other data without your explicit grant.
 The big advantage of using this Mashare Share buttons is the independance in comparision to other plugins which creates steady connections to Facebook and Co.
 So there is no IP based data send to the social networks or to sharedcount.